ATP Qatar Open

 The Qatar Open, currently known as the Qatar ExxonMobil Open for sponsorship reasons, is a professional tennis tournament played on outdoor hard courts.
-It is currently part of the ATP Tour 250 series of the Association of Tennis Professionals (ATP) Tour.
+It was part of the ATP Tour 250 series on the ATP Tour.
 It is held annually in January at the Khalifa International Tennis and Squash Complex in Doha, Qatar, since 1993.
+In 2025, the tournament was upgraded to an ATP 500 level event.